leafo/pgmoon/README.md

   pg:escape_literal("leafo")))
 ```

-If you are using OpenResty you should relinquish the socket after you are done
+If you are using OpenResty you can relinquish the socket to the connection pool
-with it so it can be reused in future requests:
+after you are done with it so it can be reused in future requests:

 ```lua
 pg:keepalive()